chadsansing/ouroboros/gm-resources/planning/session-3.md

 Lighthouse doesn't like it.
 He says, "Gravity," which is your key to switch to an encrypted channel you set up with him when he became your handler.
 Once you respond with, "Wins," he'll know it's safe to speak freely.

 Lighthouse shares that when he made his report, he felt his futures constrict with every order he got to bury this mission and drown you all within military bureaucracy.
 He wants you to disregard the high command while he stalls.
-Instead, he wants you to poke around about Project Nine Bows.
-He's called in some favors and has a name - well, a callsign.
+Instead, he wants you to poke around something called Project Nine Bows.
+He's called in some favors and has a few names - well, Nine Bows and a callsign.
 An old pensioner on Chlorine.
 Fiendhunter.
 Find him.
 Find out what Project Nine Bows is and what Fiendhunter had to do with it.

 "Get to Chlorine, just don't report to high command.
 I'll stall for you."